gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Tamagotchi is a classic digital pet game where players must care for a virtual creature by providing it food, attention, and other forms of care.
 As a dynamic NFT, a Tamagotchi can change its appearance based on its properties (such as hunger, fatigue, or happiness) and can notify the user when it needs to be fed or played with.
 The user can feed the NFT with gas, which is used to send delayed messages that are required to update the Tamagotchi's state.

 "Game strategies battle" is a game in which several programs compete with each other using different algorithms or strategies.
-The game can be based on a variety of classic games, such as checkers, tic-tac-toe, races, or monopoly.
+The game can be based on a variety of classic games, such as checkers, tic-tac-toe, races, or Monopoly.
 Each participant creates a smart contract with their own game strategy and uploads it to the blockchain.
 The programs then play against each other until someone wins or the gas runs out.
 If the gas runs out, one of the participants can continue the game by sending a message with more gas.
 This allows the game to continue indefinitely, with the most effective strategy ultimately emerging as the winner.

 ### DeFi